 For the first time, ITD partnered with Cabinet IT leadership to conduct an Overall IT Satisfaction assessment.
 This assessment was conducted in-person with agency business leaders.
 Participants were asked to think of how IT overall was serving their needs, whether that be ITD, agency IT staff, or vendors.
 This is the first time that a comprehensive survey has been conducted to measure overall IT satisfaction and sets a baseline to measure against in the future.
 Highlights are shown below.
 Additional information can be found on the IT Satisfaction Scorecard webpage.

-Mature HR practices and a well thought out workforce development strategy are key to recruiting and retaining talented staff in a competitive economy.
+Mature HR practices and a well-thought-out workforce development strategy are key to recruiting and retaining talented staff in a competitive economy.
 This is especially true for IT, where specialties like cybersecurity have a zero percent unemployment rate.
-Over the last, we focused on staff development through efforts like our annual Amplify Mentorship Program.
+Over the last year, we focused on staff development through efforts like our annual Amplify Mentorship Program.
 We also expanded many of our workforce and culture activities, including Amplify, to include IT staff from other agencies and build a culture of working as one.

 Trending data on important metrics, such as FTE count, years of service, and turnover rate can be viewed on the HRMS Statewide Dashboard.
 When viewing the dashboard, select "ITD" from the dropdown menu to see ITD's metrics and a comparison against the state's overall metrics.